From 2019 the Museum Schoolroom increases its range to three centuries:

 School classes, youth groups and adult groups are all welcome to visit our schoolroom, at any time of year, regardless of museum opening.
 The school is run by an experienced volunteer, who will agree a programme and fee before your visit.

 We have found that teachers/organisers appreciate the opportunity of a preliminary visit, to see what is on offer.
-We are pleased to arrange a free visit to both the Maritime Museum and the Victorian Classroom to plan a programme, but please let us know in reasonable time.
+We are pleased to arrange a free visit to both the Maritime Museum and the Classroom to plan a programme, but please let us know in reasonable time.
 Alternatively, this can be discussed with our volunteer by phone.

-Information for Teachers
+Information For Teachers

 Cars and minibuses may be parked in the Odun Road Pay & Display Car Park, which is opposite the North Devon Maritime Museum.

 Pupils should disembark from the coaches at the entrance to Odun Road.
 Coaches may park at the Quay Car Park, which is below St Mary's Church, Appledore.